The-Marcy-Lab-School/se-unit-1/lesson-2-boxmodel_layout/README.md

-# Unit 1 - Lesson 2: The Box Model
+# Lesson 2: The Box Model

 ## Objectives
 Fellows will be able to answer the questions...